amalikb/ACIT4420_Problem_Solvign_with_scripting/README.md

 # First phase is the the scripting based on simple rules

-- Download the exchange rates for some currencies, from 2013-1023
+- The exchange rates for some currencies is downloaded from Norges bankd from 2013-1023

 - The data divided in **time windows(3,5,10,15)** and difference between the start and end of the segment been calculated
 - Six  Rules have been implemented using segment difference relationship with min,max,mean,median, correlation with time, and simple coparison of totale time window with segment difference